sveltejs/svelte-loader/README.md

   ]
   ...
 ```

-Note that the configuration shown above switches off `MiniCssExtractPlugin` in development mode in favour of using CSS javascript injection.
-This is recommended by `MiniCssExtractPlugin` because it does not support hot reloading.

-`prod` indicates, that `NODE_ENV=production` has been set from `package.json` or manually (`NODE_ENV=production npx webpack`) for production builds.
-We can rely on that to make dynamic adjustments to the config.

 Additionally, if you're using multiple entrypoints, you may wish to change `new MiniCssExtractPlugin('styles.css')` for `new MiniCssExtractPlugin('[name].css')` to generate one CSS file per entrypoint.